factorial-io/phabalicious/docs/guide.md

 # How does phabalicious work in two sentences

 Phabalicious is using configuration stored in a special file in the root of your project (the `fabfile.yaml`) to run tasks in a shell.
-This shell can be provided by a docker-container, a ssh-connection, a kubernetes-pod or a local shell.
+This shell can be provided by a docker-container, a ssh-connection, a Kubernetes-pod or a local shell.
 This means, you can store all your devops-scripts in the fabfile and apply it to a list of configurations.
 Phabalicious tries to abstract away the inner workings of a configuration and give the user a handful useful commands to run common tasks, like:

  * deploying new code to a remote installation
  * reset a remote installation to its defaults.